7 Ways to Delete Temporary Files on Mac/Windows 11

 clean up Caches folder | Delete Temp Files Mac

-Compared with other methods above, this way is more difficult and risky.
-It’s suggested to try this way if you are tech savvy or familiar with Terminal, an advanced tool for handling commands, because wrong operations might cause system crashes and data loss.
+Compared with other methods above, this way is more difficult and risky, which uses Terminal, an advanced tool for handling commands including cache cleanup.
+Please note that wrong operations might cause system crashes and data loss.

 Step 1: Access Launchpad, search Terminal and choose Terminal to open it.